How To Use Your Cell Phone In Costa Rica

 If you are not all “yesses” however, let’s take a look at some considerations that might help you decide if you need a data plan in Costa Rica.

 If you need to interact with locals through a regular phone line, then having a cellular data plan is a great idea.
-But if you and your family are going on your own from place to place, you may not really need to make any calls or texts when you are out and about.
+But if you and your family are going on your own from place to place, you may not need to make any calls or texts when you are out and about.

 If you are wondering about navigation, you may be able to rent a GPS from your rental car company for cheaper than it would cost you to use data on your phone.
 A trick my friends at Adobe Rental Car taught me is to download the navigation app WAZE on your phone.
 The map will load your whole route and track it for you even if you are offline.
 So you can just preload your trip on wifi and not need data while driving.

 Remember also that most phones have a wireless calling option, so you can make phone calls to most numbers via wifi rather than using cellular data.
+WhatsApp is king in Costa Rica, and you can make local calls and text via wifi to anyone with a cell phone.

-If you are needing to get international calls and texts (for example for work) then you may want to just consider getting a SIM card as the rates for almost any international plan will be more expensive than just getting the SIM card in Costa Rica, as data plans are fairly inexpensive in Costa Rica.
+If you need to get international calls and texts (for example for work) then you may want to just consider getting a SIM card as the rates for almost any international plan will be more expensive than just getting the SIM card in Costa Rica, as data plans are fairly inexpensive in Costa Rica.

 SIM cards laying together